This page was generated from docs/examples/reflectance_ftir/PyIRoGlass_Reflectance.ipynb. Interactive online version: Binder badge.

 Glass Thicknesses

-Now, let’s look at glass.
-The slight variations exist within reflectance index, wavenumbers of interest, and the phaseol boolean.
-We use the Nichols and Wysoczanski, 2007 reflectance index of 1.546 for basaltic glass in this example.
-The wavenumber range is extended to 2850-1700 cm\(^{-1}\).
+Now, let’s turn to glass.
+Slight variations exist within reflectance index, wavenumbers of interest, and the phaseol boolean.
+We use the Kumagai and Kaneoka, 2003 reflectance index of 1.546 for basaltic glass in this example.
+The wavenumber range is extended to 2850-1700 cm \(\mathrm{^{-1}}\).
 See the paper for more details.

 I won’t show all the intermediate steps, and will jump forward to the results since the workflows are identical aside from these parameters.